By Tim Lambert

 A history of Games

 In well off families both boys and girls went to a form of infant school called a petty school.
 However only boys went to grammar school.
 Upper class girls (and sometimes boys) were taught by tutors.
 Middle glass girls might be taught by their mothers.
 Moreover during the 17th century boarding schools for girls were founded in many towns.
 In them girls were taught subjects like writing, music and needlework.
-(It was considered more important for girls to learn 'accomplishments' than to study academic subjects).

 In the grammar schools conditions were hard.
 Boys started work at 6 or 7 in the morning and worked to 5 or 5.30 pm, with breaks for meals.
 Corporal punishment was usual.
 Normally the teacher hit naughty boys on the bare buttocks with birch twigs.
 Other boys in the class would hold the naughty boy down.